syntithenai/snips_rasa/README.md

 - ```docker-compose up```
 - OR where pulseaudio is running on the host without extra config
 - ```pasuspender -- docker-compose up```
+- OR modify the environment variables and host mounts for the pulseaudio container in docker-compose.yml to use the host pulseaudio system.